pkli-1995/telecom-churn-prediction/README.md

 3. Run all cells to see predictions

 ## Results
-- Achieved an accuracy of XX%
+- Achieved an accuracy of 92.3%
 - Identified key churn factors using feature importance analysis